rsm-jeg031/Hackathon-2023-Team-3dPy/README.md

 ## Disclaimer 📜

-This project is created for learning and demonstration purposes only around friendly Hackathon.
+This project is for learning and demonstration purposes only around a friendly Hackathon.
 It is not intended for commercial use.
 All data used in this project is publicly available and does not include any proprietary Sony PlayStation data.
 The data are limited to the last 12 months, 2022-2023.

 ---